 San Lorenzo is home to some of Florence’s most significant history and is definitely worth the easy walk from the other sights of the Duomo and river areas.
 If you decide to make this spot your base to explore the city, there are a few great accommodations here:

-- Best Budget Hotel in the San Lorenzo area: Hotel San Lorenzo – If saving on rates is a priority for you, this basic hotel offers up to five beds in a room in a hostel-hotel configuration in the heart of San Lorenzo.
+- Budget Hotel in the San Lorenzo area: Hotel San Lorenzo – If saving on rates is a priority, this basic hotel offers up to five beds in a room in a hostel-hotel configuration in the heart of San Lorenzo.

-- Best Mid-Range Hotel in the San Lorenzo area: Globus Urban Hotel – Great for families, this upscale and modern hotel offers not only standard rooms but family-style triple and quadruple options, too.
+- Mid-Range Hotel in the San Lorenzo area: Globus Urban Hotel – Great for families, this upscale and modern hotel offers standard rooms and family-style triple and quadruple options, too.

-- Best Luxury Hotel in the San Lorenzo area: Hotel Firenze Number Nine – Elegant and artsy, this high-end property offers a spa and jacuzzi along with spacious rooms.
+- Luxury Hotel in the San Lorenzo area: Hotel Firenze Number Nine – Elegant and artsy, this high-end property offers a spa, jacuzzi, and spacious rooms.

-- Best Vacation Rental in the San Lorenzo area: Apartment 10 Meters from the Medici Chapels – A highly-rated, spacious apartment just steps from the treasures of the Medici family.
+- Vacation Rental in the San Lorenzo area: Apartment 10 Meters from the Medici Chapels – A highly-rated, spacious apartment steps from the treasures of the Medici family.